next-exp/sw-docs/docs/source/eutropia.rst

 Prepare data slices
 :::::::::::::::::::

 First, the events are divided into z-slices according to the parameters `zbins`, `xsectors` and `ysectors`.
-Each of this sectors of `x`, `y` and `z` will yield a separate **PSF** [#]_.
+Each of these sectors of `x`, `y` and `z` will yield a separate **PSF** [#]_.
 These sectors can be identified in the output data by their central values (columns `x`, `y` and `z` of the output table).
-The procedure that follows is then applied to each of this datasets independently.
+The procedure that follows is then applied to each of these datasets independently.

-The hits comming from previous stages of the reconstruction chain do not contain entries with null charge [#]_.
+The hits coming from previous stages of the reconstruction chain do not contain entries with null charge [#]_.
 However, SiPMs with null charge should also be considered as part of the light response map.
 Thus, in this step, the missing hits are added to the dataset.
-Next, the charge distribution is normalized to 1 for event independently.
+Next, the charge distribution is normalized to 1 for each event independently.
 Finally, the relative coordinates (:math:`x_r` and :math:`y_r`) are computed by subtracting the barycenter from each SiPM position.

 .. _Compute the PSFs: